iotaledger/iota-wiki/.github/CONTRIBUTING.md

 We aim to deliver basic introduction content on the pages and whenever possible link the reader to more detailed content provided by the IOTA Foundation (Blog posts / Websites / Guides / Docs / GitHub).
 So you don't need to write an in-depth explanation about Mana for the Wiki if there is already very good up-to-date information available to where we can provide a link.
 So we would more give a general introduction to Mana in the Wiki and leave the detailed explanation in the Links.

-But if you feel that the available information is insufficient, outdated, or too complex to understand for normal users we are happy about detailed understandable content about a topic.
+But if you feel that the available information is insufficient, outdated, or too complex to understand for normal users, we are happy about detailed understandable content about a topic.
 As IOTA has been moving fast forward this might be the situation in many fields of the project atm.

 We decided to split the WIKI into 4 major thematic areas that focus on the user/reader and the needs of those who visit the Wiki and we aim to deliver tailored content for that user group.